Houzz/luigi/doc/workflows.rst

 :class:`luigi.contrib.redshift.RedshiftTarget`, and several more.

 Most of these targets, are file system-like.
-For instance, :class:`~luigi.file.LocalTarget` and :class:`~luigi.contrib.hdfs.target.HdfsTarget` map to a file on the local drive or a file in HDFS.
+For instance, :class:`~luigi.local_target.LocalTarget` and :class:`~luigi.contrib.hdfs.target.HdfsTarget` map to a file on the local drive or a file in HDFS.
 In addition these also wrap the underlying operations to make them atomic.
-They both implement the :func:`~luigi.file.LocalTarget.open` method which returns a stream object that could be read (``mode='r'``) from or written to (``mode='w'``).
+They both implement the :func:`~luigi.local_target.LocalTarget.open` method which returns a stream object that could be read (``mode='r'``) from or written to (``mode='w'``).

 Luigi comes with Gzip support by providing ``format=format.Gzip``.